ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

     > With .NET 6, ASP.NET Core combines the `Startup.cs` and the `Program.exe.` You can read about this and other updates: [What's new in ASP.NET Core 6.0](https://docs.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-6.0?view=aspnetcore-6.0)

     Notice that the `GetServiceUri` is part of the Tye Configuration Extensions.
 Specifying the backend service's name will connect to the backend service's base url.
 This is a convention that can be modified.
+This is one of the benefits that using Tye and the configuration extensions will bring: `service discovery.` We'll see this again when we go to configure `redis` to add caching.

 5. Open the `Index.cshtml.cs` file in the frontend solution and add the following code: